bancorprotocol/carbon-app/README.md

 yarn build
 ```

-It will build the for production to the `build` folder.\
+It will build the app for production to the `build` folder.

 It correctly bundles the App in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

 # Debug